 When it comes to talking to children, the one person I always look to for advice is Fred Rogers.
 His wise words live on in many forms and are still relevant today.

-Below are a just some of his quotes that I find to be helpful when working with children.
+Below are some of his quotes that I find helpful when working with children.
 He reminds me to enjoy every moment and remind them just how special they are.

 "Parents are like shuttles on a loom.
 They join the threads of the past with threads of the future and leave their own bright patterns as they go."